siuusunn/ga-project-1-snake-game/README.md

 ## Brief

-Build a snake game with the three key requirements below:
+We were given 11 old school games to choose from.
+I picked Snake because it was my favorite game as a kid.
+It was perfect for me to have fun while working on the project and learning!
+Here’s the brief I received:

+Snake is a single-player game where the player earns points by guiding the snake to eat food randomly placed on the game board.
+Each item of food the snake eats the longer it grows.
+The game is over if the snake hits the edge of the board, or itself.
+To make things even more challenging, the snake increases speed as the longer it gets!
+The aim of the game is to stay alive as long as possible.

+#### Requirements

-- The snake should be able to eat the apple and grow longer
+- The snake should be able to eat food to grow bigger
-- The snake speeds up as it eats more apples
 - The game should end when the snake hits the wall or itself
+- Snake speeds up as it eats more

+#### Suggested enhancements

+- Responsive design
+- Multi-player mode
+- High score table

 ## Planning

-All the planning for this project were either drawn or written out on Excalidraw.
+All the planning for this project was either drawn or written out on Excalidraw.

 First step was to list out all the features that the MVP should have.
 And then the important mechanics of the moving elements in the game.
 If these boxes are not ticked, the game will break.